jackdesert/gentoo-install-for-newbs/README.md

 ### 10. Save Config File

-I saved to the default filename (gentoo.conf)
+Save to the default filename (gentoo.conf)

 ### 11. Exit the menu